The Inspiring Journey of Vaishali Rameshbabu

 Yes, she is!
 She completed all her requirements in late 2023 by crossing the 2500 rating mark and officially received the Grandmaster (GM) title in 2024.
 She is the third Indian woman in history to achieve this title, following Koneru Humpy and Harika Dronavalli.

-Yes!
-Vaishali and her younger brother, Rameshbabu Praggnanandhaa, made history in 2024 by becoming the first sister and brother to ever qualify for and compete in the Candidates Tournaments at the exact same time.
+Yes, twice.
+Vaishali and her brother Praggnanandhaa made history in 2024 by becoming the first sister and brother to qualify for and compete in the Candidates Tournaments at the same time.
+They repeated this achievement in 2026 in Cyprus, where Vaishali won the Women's section and Praggnanandhaa competed in the Open section.

 Boost Your Child’s IQ by 30%